America’s Original Sin: Racism

 – For white insights, check out Clarence Jordan (Cotton Patch Gospel), Shane Claiborne (Follow Me to Freedom), Jim Perkinson (White Theology), Michael Emerson (Divided by Faith)

-> • Check out Blacknews.com and get informed about the latest news from an black perspective.
+• Check out The Root or Blacknews.com and get informed about the latest news from an black perspective.

-> • Dig into your family history and discover the ways your people have engaged the black community in the past.
+• Dig into your family history and discover the ways your people have engaged the black community in the past.
 Celebrate the good, lament and learn from the unhealthy, and explore ways to take responsibility for any past injustice which has benefited you today.

 • Discover black humor and have a good laugh.
 Check out Saturday Night Live’s “Black History Month,” Richard Pryor’s standup, the movie Coming to America, Key & Peele race-related skits (bleeped language)

 • Go deep and explore some of the critical issues: